This document was last updated on July 25 2018, for version 3.1.4

 In addition, CalculationInput has the following static methods to create an instance of GenerateInput:

-• load_from_PDB receives the location of a PDB file, and automatically creates a guess at the best state parameters based on the PDB
+load_from_state_filereceives the location of a file that contains a serialized parameter tree (state)load_from_PDBreceives the location of a PDB file, and automatically creates a guess at the best state parameters based on the PDBcopy_from_statereturns a newCalculationInputbased on an existing state orCalculationInput

 from dplus.CalculationInput import CalculationInput